CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-the-redesign-high-stakes-developer-decision-making.md

 codebase has improved is swaths of deleted code.
 We now get the same functionality with fewer lines of code.
 This increases the code's maintainability.
 The test suite is another important part of the codebase.

 Improving the testing suite makes refactoring easier.
-The developer should go through an internal checklist.
-Does he understand the codebase's warts?
+The developer should go through an internal checklist: Does he understand the codebase's warts?
 How can he do more than move food around the plate?
 He has to convince other developers that the new design is better by giving clear reasons why.